LemonPi314/Project-Roanoke-Dashboard/README.md

 ```
 ## Usage
 ![Oo your](https://i.imgur.com/rOncynF.png)
+### Selecting an application
 Using Project Roanoke is quite simple.
-Choese the application you want to run and enter its corresponding number.
+Choose the application you want to run and enter its corresponding number.
+### Using applets
+What are applets?
+Applets are miniature apps that can be added to make the program more customizable.
+### Existing applets
+* IpInfo - Shows your public and local IPv4 address.
+(Preinstalled)